bigdoguk/datacleaningproject/README.md

     - y_test.txt, this corresponds to the test data, and loaded as a 2947  by 1 data frame

 ### 2. merge the training data and test data, subject information, and activity information for both training and testing data.

+Code is as below:

 data<-rbind(train,test)